Let’s Play “Find The Bad Guy”

 Moralizing becomes a hobby for some, or even an identity.

-It casts us in a narrative of heroes vs. villains.
-More fun than reality.
+It casts us in a narrative of heroes vs. villains (more fun than our routines, errands, and day jobs).

 I sure see a lot of this among my left-leaning friends.
 So fast to condemn and banish based on associations or keywords.
 Instant boycott!